RyanMillerC/sno-local-path-provisioner/README.md

 Leverage [OpenShift Data Foundation] on a full OpenShift cluster for production use.

+local-path-provisioner works by creating directories for PVs under `/opt/local-path-provisioner`.
+On CoreOS, `/opt` is a symlink under `/var`.
+You will need to make sure there is approperiate space on `/var` and monitor usage to prevent over-allocating storage space.

 ## Deploy

 This Help chart takes in no values.
 To deploy, run: